 Whether you’re trying to spend less on strings, or you need absolute reliability on stage or in the studio, a set of long life strings can make a world of difference.
 In this KillerGuitarRigs Guide we’ve reviewed 3 of the best sets of long life guitar strings on the market.
 During the review, we looked for string strength, resistance to corrosion, resistance to tone loss, and overall feel.

 Because this was a longer than usual test given the nature of the products, each string set was loaded into a different guitar.
 To ensure that no one set had an advantage when it came to strength, each was tested in .009 gauge.
-To make the experiment even more interesting, we dropped the typical care routine, and didn’t wipe down the strings or fretboard at all for the duration of the 4 week review to see how they performed under the harshest conditions.
+To make the experiment even more interesting, we didn’t use our string care kit and didn’t so much as wipe down the strings or fretboard at all for the duration of the 4 week review to see how they performed under the harshest conditions.

 - Epiphone SG Standard – Elixir Nanoweb Nickel Plated Steel